Habbie/hello-dns/auth.md

 name, but that it will only match itself, and not `one.two.three.ietf.org`.

-4592 attempts to clarify every possible misunderstanding relating to wildcards (including interactions with DNSSEC), but is itself a confusing document to read.
+4592 attempts to clarify every possible misunderstanding relating to wildcards (including interactions with DNSSEC), but because of its overwhelming detail may itself be a confusing document to read.
 It is recommended to refer to 4592 to resolve difficult wildcard questions, but if possible to stay well clear of difficult wildcard situations in the first place.

 Specifically, this means not using wildcards for NS records or in other exciting places.